yashdahiya0/CS4540-Mozilla-Project-Group-7/doc/phase2/product.md

 - edit the color scheme to match background for CSS : not done
 - drag and drop feature: not done

+## Issues Dealt
+- Storage wasnt always working or functioning properly.
+- Remove all(clear button) was always active irrespective of our preference.
+- Encountered a design time bug which resulted in not proper functioning.
 ## Strength
 - Docket is very simple and easy to use.
 - It is a very efficient design allowing users to easily make a checklist or to do list.